andresjarami/FewShotLearningEMG/README.md

 ## Databases

 1. [NinaPro5](http://ninaweb.hevs.ch/).
-This database should import to the folder [ninaDB5](data/ninaDB5).
+This database should import to the folder [ninaDB5](Databases/ninaDB5).
 2. [Côté-Allard](https://github.com/UlysseCoteAllard/MyoArmbandDataset).
-This database should import to the folder [MyoArmbandDataset-master](data/MyoArmbandDataset-master).
+This database should import to the folder [MyoArmbandDataset-master](Databases/MyoArmbandDataset-master).
 3. [EPN](https://ieeexplore.ieee.org/abstract/document/8903136/?casa_token=RYo5viuh6S8AAAAA:lizIpEqM4rK5eeo1Wxm-aPuDB20da2PngeRRnrC7agqSK1j26mqmtq5YJFLive7uW083m9tT).
-This database should import to the folder [allUsers](data/CollectedData/data/allUsers).
+This database should import to the folder [allUsers](Databases/CollectedData/data/allUsers).
-In addition, the file [main.m](data/CollectedData/data/Detect muscle activity/main.m) should be executed to only the gesture data using the detect-muscle-activity's technique proposed by the authors of this [work](https://ieeexplore.ieee.org/document/8247458).
+In addition, the file [main.m](Databases/CollectedData/data/Detect muscle activity/main.m) should be executed to only segment the gesture data using the detect-muscle-activity's technique proposed by the authors of this [work](https://ieeexplore.ieee.org/document/8247458).

 ## Experiments